NicolaLampis/hackathon_ci/README.md

 Project description
 ======

-This Project has the theme St. Patrick's Day.
+This Project has the theme St. Patrick's Day.<br>
 We decided to build a simple fun Multiple Choice Game about St. Patricks Day and Ireland.

 Screenshot